 In case you’ve forgotten, MAO enzymes appear to be the top source of free radicals causing mitochondrial damage inside our cells.
 And that’s because when they break down monoamines, MAO creates toxic compounds that your body needs to detoxify and eliminate.
 These toxic compounds are:

-- hydrogen peroxide (H2O2 – a type of bleaching agent),
+• hydrogen peroxide (H2O2 – a type of bleaching agent),

-- ammonia, and
+• ammonia, and

-- aldehydes (pongy toxins and producers of free radical damage).
+• aldehydes (pongy toxins and producers of free radical damage).

 The Impact of Grief on Your Physical Health: Understanding Monoamine Oxidase and its Effects

 Mitochondrial damage is a foundational component of metabolic syndrome and is at the heart of chronic illness and degenerative conditions.
 This includes the damage accrued by heavy metals and other toxins.
 We’re designed to cope with a certain amount of oxidative stress in our mitochondria – this is the Goldilocks zone where it’s neither too much nor too little.
-It’s a Nietzschean adaptive response where “what doesn’t kill me makes me stronger.”
+This hormesis is a Nietzschean adaptive response where “what doesn’t kill me makes me stronger.”
 So with manageable amounts of free radicals inside our cells, we respond by increasing the antioxidants we produce.
 And that creates fitter and healthier cells.

-But excessive amounts of oxidative stress can overwhelm our ability to quench free radicals (often reactive oxygen species or ROS for short.
+However, excessive amounts of oxidative stress can overwhelm our ability to quench free radicals (often reactive oxygen species or ROS for short.
 But they can also be reactive nitrogen species).
 Excess free radicals start damaging the proteins, enzymes, membranes, and DNA inside our cells and mitochondria when this happens.
 Moreover, the free radicals can even amplify the damage they cause by creating a cascade of events with more toxic free radicals produced at each step.

 These additional free radicals can produce advanced glycation end products (AGEs) like glycated haemoglobin (HbA1c) and pentosidine.
 They can also produce lipid peroxidation products like malondialdehyde.
 If you have been diagnosed with diabetes or prediabetes, you should be tracking your HbA1c levels for an indication of how high your blood glucose levels are.
 HbA1c levels above the optimal range indicate you have excessive free radical production combined with inadequate antioxidants to defend against them.